mmayoras/photos-app/README.md

 - `yarn install` (/client)

 ## Project build instructions
-If you'd like to to run the full project (client + server) from the root directory, you can run:
+For running the full project (client + server) from the root directory:

-### `yarn build`
+### `yarn dev`
-- Compiles typescript server code inside /dist output folder
+- Concurrently runs `yarn server` and `yarn client` below.
+- The server code will compile and start up followed by [http://localhost:3001](http://localhost:3001) being opened up automatically in your browser.

 ### `yarn server`
 - Concurrently compiles typescript server code in watch mode and starts express server